Submissions

 1. Articles must be unpublished, original works.

 4. EiP follows the APA citation system.
 The authors are requested to use the EiP Template.
-Graphs and tables are welcomed (we recommend submitting them also as an additional, editable file).
+Graphs and tables are welcome (we recommend submitting them as an additional, editable file).

 5. The corresponding author is the first author.
 They are responsible for submission and communication with the journal’s editors, concerning the reviewing process, licensing process, and other formal procedures.
 The corresponding author is also the main partner of the Editorial Board for managing potential disputes.